https://github.com/mattn/go-sqlite3

 Bot pull requests: 0

-Past year average time to close pull requests: 24 days
+Past year average time to close pull requests: about 2 hours

 Past year bot issues: 0